Praxis Core exams

 As of August 2018, the minimum score needed to pass the PPAT at Iowa State is a 32 out of a possible 60 points.
 The state of Iowa reviews and updates the minimum passing score required each year and a new score for each academic year is set in July.

-The cost of the PPAT, as of May 2018, is $300.
-ETS reviews pricing each year and may publish a new fee by August 1 of each year.
+Cost: ETS reviews pricing each year and may publish a new fee by August 1 of each year.
 Below is a complete fee schedule for the PPAT, including late fee payment charges:

 |Re-submission fee (price per task)||$75|